- Public Works

-The Storm water division is responsible for the maintenance, cleaning, and inspection of the storm water infrastructure within the City to ensure that it is working properly and ready for storm events to prevent flooding and any subsequent damage.
-This includes street sweeping to prevent debris from entering and thus hindering the storm drain system from functioning properly.
+The Storm Water Division is responsible for the maintenance, cleaning, and inspection of the storm water infrastructure within the City to ensure that it is working properly and ready for storm events to prevent flooding and any subsequent damage.

 Water Pollution Control & Prevention